TruFin-io/wallet-extension-archive/README.md

 - Meteor
 - Solflare

-> Please make sure to update the "WalletExtensionWithVersion" in the [Plawright Web3](https://github.com/TruFin-io/playwright-web3) repository to the corresponding version when publishing a new release
+> Please make sure to update the "WalletExtensionWithVersion" type in the [Plawright Web3](https://github.com/TruFin-io/playwright-web3) repository to the corresponding version when publishing a new release